 - the 4th set was led by Chief Aare Afe Babalola, SAN, OFR

 - the 5th set was led by Dr. B.O.
 Babalakin, SAN, OFR

 - It is necessary to state here that the CPC has had the privilege of having men of proven integrity to oversee the affairs of the universities and that is responsible for the modest achievement that have been recorded despite the enormous challenges

 - The intervention role played by the present set of CPC members has been very remarkable.
 Members gave their time and resources to dialogue with the Union leaders, Government functionaries and other stakeholders in order to ensure industrial harmony in our universities

 - The Federal Government realized the important role o the CPC and agreed that the Implementation Monitoring Committee on the Agreements signed with the Unions should be headed by the Chairman of CPC with other selected Pro-Chancellors to give support as members.

 - The CPC is on course, doing everything to maintain peace, stability and progress of the system.
 It however, requires the support of Government to enable it achieve is mandate to giving quality leadership to the Nigerian University System.

-- The name of each Pro-Chancellor is found in the information page of member Universities at this website.
+- The name of each Pro-Chancellor is found in the information page of member Universities.

 The Secretariat of the Committee is currently headed by the Secretary-General, Prof. M.O.
 Faborode, who is assisted by a number of support staff.
 The functions of the Secretariat are carried out through the Administrative, Academic and Finance Units.